bmeviauac01/softwarelab1/docs/VisualStudio.md

 ## Check and install .NET Core SDK

 Visual Studio might install certain versions of the .NET Core SDK.
-To check if you have the right version, use the `dotnet` CLI: in a console execute the `dotnet --list-sdks` command.
-This works on Linux and Mac too.
+To check if you have the right version, use the `dotnet` CLI: in a console, execute the `dotnet --list-sdks` command.
+This command works on Linux and Mac too.
 It will print something similar:

 ```hl_lines="2"
 C:\>dotnet --list-sdks